betray12138/Basic-RL-Algorithms/docs/ddpg/README.md

 DDPG contains four networks in total, namely actor, target actor, critic and target critic networks.

-DDPG uses the deterministic policy to generate the action, whose loss is :
+DDPG uses the deterministic policy to generate the action (use `N(0, noise_std)` to ensure exploration), whose loss is :

 $J_\pi = - Q(s, \pi(a|s))$